Altinn/altinn-studio-docs/content/technology/terms/_index.md

 ## React

-Teh framework used for developing UI components.
+The framework used for developing UI components.

 ## PAP